 If you are in a postbaccalaureate or graduate program, we strongly encourage you to submit at least one letter from your program.
 If you are applying to the M.D./Ph.D. program, at least one letter must be from a researcher.
 Letters of recommendation can be sent at any time through the American Medical College Application Service.
 We will keep them on file until we review your primary application.

+The 2021 cycle interviews will be conducted virtually.
 Attendance at one of our Interview Days is required.
 Selected applicants will be invited to attend an Interview Day after completion of the preliminary application, secondary application and review of letters of recommendation.

 A candidate for the medical degree must possess abilities and skills consistent with the requirements of the Michigan Handicappers Civil Rights Act (Act 220 of the Public Acts of 1976), Section 504 of the Rehabilitation Act of 1973 (Public Law 93-112), and Title II of the Americans with Disabilities Act (Public 101-226).